 The modern industrial sciences have provided a unique gift and we should be deeply grateful to all the men and women who worked so hard to bring us its discoveries.
 We understand so much more today about how the whole of the outer world works, how the universe works, than we did 500 years ago as to be almost unbelievable.
 It is as if we have become another species all together in the realm of knowledge.
 As incredible as this is, of more value than the contents of our science is the context, the discovery of the scientific method itself.
 The challenge now is to listen to the science when it is saying something we do not want to hear.

 It will do us no good to deny the reality of the planetary situation either collectively or as individuals.
 Since the collective is just the sum of the individuals, it stands to reason that the key to any effective action, skillful action, in the face of the current difficulties lies within the realm of the individual.
 Within the critique’s vision are the archetypal forces that can shift the center of gravity of a person’s psychological life out of the mindset that causes and sustains the ecological crises.
-What this means for the bigger picture is hard to say but as my teacher has remarked, “at the least there will be one less desperate, crazy person on the planet spewing their anger and hatred about, hurting others.”
+What this means for the bigger picture is hard to say but as one of my teachers has remarked, “at the least there will be one less desperate, crazy person on the planet spewing their anger and hatred about, hurting others.”

-Eastern philosophy includes the idea that there have been countless earths, countless universes over endless time.
+Eastern philosophy includes the idea that there may have been countless earths, countless universes over endless time.
 If this human existence on this earth is to become extinct, in this larger view nothing much will have really happened.
+The Hubble telescope tells many people the same thing.
 In the West such ideas have opened up an abyss of nihilism in which nothing really matters so we might as well party on our children’s inheritance.
 We are pissed we have to die, we are pissed we get sick and old.
 We feel entitled to fix and change all these things as the heirs of the enlightenment and if they cannot be fixed, as has now become obvious a few centuries since the scientific revolution, then to hell with it all.
 Somehow we need to mature a little, just a little, to see that although everything is impermanent, this just makes the here and now more precious.
 If we can manage that, even this nightmare time is bursting with opportunities for us to say, from the very depths of our hearts, thank you and yes.
 Thank you and yes to existence exactly as it is.